 BI371j Applied Biomedical Genomics A computation-intensive course designed to familiarize students with modern molecular, genomic, and bioinformatic approaches to biomedical research.
 Students will use next-generation sequencing platforms to investigate mammalian or cancer genomes, and will be exposed to clinically relevant research.
 One to two weeks spent at an off-campus facility (Jackson Laboratory, Mount Desert Island Biological Laboratory), with the rest of the time spent on campus.
 No prior computation experience necessary.
 Nongraded.
-Previously offered as BI397 (Jan Plan 2015).
 No extra student cost.
 Prerequisite: A 200-level biology course.
 Three credit hours.
 Tilden

-BI373f Animal Behavior An examination of animal behavior from a biological perspective.
+[BI373] Animal Behavior An examination of animal behavior from a biological perspective.
 Topics include the control, development, function, and evolution of behavior.
 Prerequisite: Biology 164 and junior or higher standing.
 Three credit hours.
-Bevier

-BI374fs Advanced Neurobiology An in-depth discussion of the principles and current research in various fields of neurobiology at the molecular and cellular level through extensive review of primary literature.
+BI374s Advanced Neurobiology An in-depth discussion of the principles and current research in various fields of neurobiology at the molecular and cellular level through extensive review of primary literature.
 Topics include neurodevelopment (axon guidance), regeneration (stem cells), disorders (neurodegenerative and neuropsychiatric), and behavior.
 Students will discuss and present a topic of their choice and interest.
 Prerequisite: Biology 274.
 Three or four credit hours.
-Ahmad, Martin
+Martin

-[BI376] Development, Genes, and Evolution Evolutionary developmental biology investigates the intersections of development, genetics, and evolution.
+BI376f Development, Genes, and Evolution Evolutionary developmental biology investigates the intersections of development, genetics, and evolution.
 We will present an overview of these subjects, followed by ideas and methodologies that emerge from their synthesis.
 Topics include plasticity, polyphenism, gene networks, constraint, parallel evolution, evolvability, among others.
 Students will (1) become familiar with the history and evidence of these concepts, (2) understand the arguments for and criticisms of their roles in evolution, (3) practice discussion, peer review, and presentation of these and related topics.
+Lecture and laboratory.
 Prerequisite: Biology 279.
-Three credit hours.
+Four credit hours.
+Angelini

 BI378s Molecular Biology Listed as Biochemistry 378.
 Four credit hours. van Oers